techschneiderrr/Fepsi/README.md

 # Fepsi
-# its is a website for an NGO.
+# This website is developed for an NGO.